Page

 and whose subsequent recorded material is released under the billing of their

-current band names joined by a collaboration keyword such as "And."
+current band names joined by a collaboration keyword such as "and."

 Example: